-If you are interested in becoming a volunteer water quality monitor, please contact Jacob Daniel Apodaca at [email protected] or 800–776–5272, ext.
-7859, to discuss site locations, your monitoring interests, and to address any questions.
+If you are interested in becoming a volunteer water quality monitor, please Contact LCRA and state that you are interested in the Colorado River Watch Network.
+You will then be contacted to discuss site locations, your monitoring interests, and to address any questions.

 - Phase I: Learn water quality monitoring methods in a hands-on classroom setting.
 Testing procedures will be demonstrated and trainee(s) will be guided step-by-step as they conduct the tests.
 Safety precautions are strongly emphasized.
 Approximately 2 to 3 hours in length.